why are plates round?

 que es eso? eso es...queso

-There’s nothing more comforting to me than sharing cheese with somebody else, and of course it’s always even better when it’s shared with people I love.
-Cheese became a bit of an obsession of mine in past years, and is partly one of the main subjects that inspired me to develop my exploration of food and its importance.
+There’s nothing more comforting to me than sharing cheese with somebody else, and of course it’s always better when it’s shared with people I love.
+Cheese became a bit of an obsession of mine in past years, and is partly one of the main subjects that inspired me to develop my exploration of food and what it means to me.
 From its history to its many forms, I think it’s one of mankinds best creations.

 La Fromagerie